THEtheChad/act/readme.md

 Every state has a buffer that stores each successive value of the state.
 This makes act extremely friendly for asynchronous environments where there's no guarantee that a listener will be bound before the state is set.

+The default buffer size is 3, but this can be defined globally via `Act.bufferSize` or on a case by case basis in the state definition.

 # Methods

 ## set